 An annual renewal is required.
 This is to confirm that your information has not changed.
 It also gives you a chance to update your information.
 You will get a renewal notice in the mail.
+Please make sure your address is up-to-date so you can get important mail notices on time.
+Go to co.gov/peak to update your address, phone number, and email.
 If you have any questions about the status of your renewal, call CMAP.
 Call them at 800-359-1991.